zzzprojects/learn-orm/tutorials/fsharp/mutable-lists.md

  - When a `List<'T>` is constructed, it creates a 4-element array in memory.
  - Adding the first 4 items is an `O(1)` operation.
- - However, as soon as the 5th element needs to be added, the list doubles the size of the internal array, which means it has to reallocate new memory and copy elements in the existing list.
+ - However, as soon as the 5th element needs to be added, the list doubles the internal array size, which means it has to reallocate new memory and copy elements in the existing list.
- - It is an `O(n)` operation, where `n` is the number of items in the list.
+ - - It is an `O(n)` operation, where `n` is the number of items in the list.

 The following are the most commonly used functions in the `List<'T>` class.